How can you stay healthy on your trip?

 Should you see a doctor when you return?

-If you were healthy during your trip and you feel well when you return home, you probably do not need to see a doctor.
+If you were healthy during your trip and you feel well when you return home, you probably don't need to see a doctor.

 Frequently Asked Questions